 • Only works in very big gardens

 Ahoy there!
-Pirate fans will absolutely love this brilliantly-designed pirate ship playhouse, which encourages them to walk the plank and take the helm of their very own (static) pirate galleon.
-Amazing for encouraging creative role play, kids can crawl in and around the decks of the ship to explore and learn.
+Pirate fans will absolutely love this brilliantly designed pirate ship playhouse, which encourages them to walk the plank and take the helm of their very own static pirate galleon.
+Great for encouraging creative role play, kids can crawl in and around the decks of the ship to explore and learn.

-This is a big piece of outdoor furniture at almost 3 metres in length, so it won't surprise to you know that it takes a while to assemble: an estimated 5 hours for two adults, in fact.
-Once done, however, there's a 5-year guarantee on the wood, which has been treated with an environmentally-friendly preservative to prolong its life.
+This is a big piece of outdoor furniture at almost 3 metres in length, so it won't surprise you to know that it takes a while to assemble: an estimated 5 hours for two adults.
+Once done, however, there's a 5-year guarantee on the wood, which has been treated with an environmentally friendly preservative to prolong its life.

 What to consider when buying an outdoor playhouse

-• Space – As obvious as it sounds, you do need to make sure the playhouse you're buying will fit in your garden, so check the measurements carefully (and make sure they're not the measurements of the packaging but of the finished structure).
+As obvious as it sounds, you do need to make sure the playhouse you're buying will fit in your garden, so check the measurements carefully.
+Make sure you're looking at the dimensions of the finished structure, not the packaging.

-• Wooden or plastic – Wooden playhouses look lovely but they do tend to be pricier, harder to assemble and the wood will require yearly maintenance treatment.
-Plastic playhouses are easier to build (and move), generally cheaper and often come in more imaginative shapes and themes.
+Wooden playhouses look lovely but they do tend to be pricier, harder to assemble and the wood will require yearly maintenance treatment.
+Plastic playhouses are easier to build and move, generally cheaper and often come in more imaginative shapes and themes.

-• Durability – Think about the material the playhouse is made from.
-If plastic, is it sturdy or flimsy?
+Think about the material the playhouse is made from.
+If it's plastic, is it sturdy or flimsy?
 Has it been treated to stop the colours fading in the sun?
-If wood, does it come ready treated or ready painted?
+If it's wood, does it come ready treated or ready painted?

-• Assembly time – Although this might not be everyone’s first question, it's definitely one of ours!
+Although this might not be everyone’s first question, it's definitely one of ours.
 Most playhouses are easy enough to set up but instructions and assembly time vary wildly.
 Plastic models are normally easier to build, while wooden versions need a bit more skill and often a fair few tools.

-• Features, themes and extras – Some outdoor playhouses are just the basic 4 walls and a roof but more and more come with added features such as slides, balconies, opening and closing shutters, play sinks, play cookers or flower planters.
-Some are even built to a special theme, such as a cafe or fairytale palace, and come with play accessories included.
-Generally speaking, you'll pay a little more for extra features – but not always.
+Some outdoor playhouses are just the basic 4 walls and a roof, but more and more come with added features such as slides, balconies, opening and closing shutters, play sinks, play cookers or flower planters.
+Some are even built to a special theme, such as a café or fairytale palace, and come with play accessories included.
+Generally speaking, you'll pay a little more for extra features, but not always.

 Pic: Product websites/MadeForMums testers